adelasantosd/normtrace-disability-rights/docs/methodological-note.md

 # NormTrace
 ## Methodological Note
-**Version 1.0 — March 2025**
+**Version 2.0 — 2026**
-**Initial scope:** Mexico
-**Pilot case:** CRPD and the Mexican domestic legal framework
+**Current pilot jurisdictions:** Mexico; Switzerland
+**Current pilot field:** Disability rights
+**Core international legal instrument:** Convention on the Rights of Persons with Disabilities (CRPD)

 ## 1. Introduction and purpose

-NormTrace is a structured methodological tool for deep normative legal analysis.
-It was developed to move beyond purely textual approaches to legislative review, such as keyword searching or formal article-by-article comparison, and to support a more rigorous assessment of how **domestic legal frameworks** align with **international legal instruments**.
+NormTrace is a repository-based, AI-assisted analytical system for multilevel normative analysis.
+It was developed to move beyond purely textual approaches to legislative review, such as keyword searching or formal article-by-article comparison, and to support a more rigorous assessment of how domestic legal frameworks and domestic legal instruments align with relevant international legal instruments and international standards.

-The current pilot focuses on disability rights in Mexico, using an initial contrast between the **Convention on the Rights of Persons with Disabilities (CRPD)** and the Mexican domestic legal framework, with particular reference to the **Ley General para la Inclusión de las Personas con Discapacidad (LGIPD)**.
-This pilot serves as a proof of concept for a broader analytical architecture that may later be extended to other jurisdictions, policy domains, and international commitments.
+The current pilot focuses on disability rights in Mexico and Switzerland, using the Convention on the Rights of Persons with Disabilities (CRPD) as the primary international benchmark.
+In Mexico, the pilot engages the domestic disability-related legal framework with particular reference to the LGIPD.
+In Switzerland, it engages the federal disability-equality framework, including the BehiG/LHand/LDis, while also recognising the analytical relevance of cantonal implementation.

 The central methodological premise is that a domestic legal instrument cannot be assessed solely by what it declares.
 Legal analysis must also consider what the norm enables, omits, obscures, distributes, and renders enforceable.
 A norm is not only a textual artefact; it is also an institutional arrangement that shapes rights, duties, access, remedies, participation, and visibility.